Mary Lee Sargent: Support for LGBT rights

-In 1979, Sargent participated in the first public march for LGBT rights in Washington, D.C.
+In 1979, Sargent participated in the first public march for LGBTQ rights in Washington, D.C.
 In the 1980s, she organized the Lavendar Women's Prairie Women's Center.

 Women Rising in Resistance

 Sargent was a co-founder of the notable organization Women Rising in Resistance.
 The group was known for direct action feminist protests.
 It was created after the defeat of the ERA in Illinois in 1982.

 Personal life

 Sargent was born in Texas in 1940.
 In the 1980s she lived in Champaign-Urbanan, Illinois.
 Sargent was a longtime professor of Women's Studies and History at Parkland College in Illinois.
 In 1984 she ran for a seat on the board of trustees for the University of Illinois.

 In the early 1990s she spent a great deal of time in New Harmony, Indiana and was known for her love of prairie plants.
 Local residents referred to her as "Prairie Mary."